Đồng Nai: The Most Contaminated Province

 The people of this culturally rich province are still at risk for dioxin poisoning and deformations because they are ignoring the fact that their resources are still contaminated.
 The United States is also ignoring it.
 If more aid was to be given to these people, they could be educated about what is safe to consume resulting in less deformations and pain throughout the province.

-Please donate to An Phuc America today to provide DIRECT aid to the contaminated people of Vietnam.
+Please donate to An Phuc today to provide DIRECT aid to the contaminated people of Vietnam.

 - Caddell, Ann.
 Customs and Culture of Vietnam.
 Charles E. Tuttle Co.
 Inc. 7 Aug, 2012.

 - Doherty, Sabrina.
 “America’s Secret Chemical Weapon: Agent Orange, a Dioxin.
-An Phuc America.
+An Phuc.
 April 2018.